SpikeInterface/spikeinterface/doc/containerized_sorters.rst

 Only NVIDIA GPUs are supported for now.

 For Docker users, you can either install `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_ (recommended for Windows and MacOS) or the `Docker Engine  <https://docs.docker.com/engine/install/ubuntu/>`_ (recommended for Linux).
-In the latter case, you also need to enable Docker to run without :code:`sudo` proviledges following `this post-install guide <https://docs.docker.com/engine/install/linux-postinstall/>`_
+In the latter case, you also need to enable Docker to run without :code:`sudo` priviledges following `this post-install guide <https://docs.docker.com/engine/install/linux-postinstall/>`_

 The containers are built with Docker, but Singularity has an internal mechanism to convert docker images.
 Using Singularity is often prefered due to its simpler approach with regard to root privilege.